joonarafael/visualpathfinder/documentation/implementation_document.md

 During the scanning of a suitable jump point for the parent node, all tiles greyed out can be discarded.
 We can do this safely based on the known fact of **tile maps**: no better path to the future target can be found that runs through those grey tiles.

 This makes the straight direction jump really straightforward.
 Diagonal jumps, on the other hand, require quick scans in two cardinal directions (north & east in the picture above) before advancing further.
-If the "_cardinal directions scan_" returns something (possible jump point(s)), the diagonal jump is terminated and the `x` tile as marked as a jump point for the original parent node.
+If the "_cardinal directions scan_" returns something (possible jump point(s)), the diagonal jump is terminated and the `x` tile is marked as a jump point for the original parent node.

 **_Forced Neighbors and Jump Point Creation Logic_**

 <img src="./images/forcedneighbor.png">

 The neighbor pruning process finishes once a forced neighbor is found.
 This makes the `x` tile the **natural neighbor** (and therefore a jump point) for the original parent node.
 The relevant directions, as to where the grid scanning should continue from the newly created jump point `x`, are stored in to a separate data structure.
-As an example, in the left picture above, requested directions for `x` (as where to expand it in the future) are only northeast and east (towards tiles `3` and `5`).
+As an example, in the left picture above, requested directions for `x` (as where to expand it in the future), are only northeast and east (towards tiles `3` and `5`).

 Note that running directly into a wall **does not** create a jump point.
 Other previous diagonal steps (and their respective cardinal direction scans) have taken care of the immediately adjacent nodes to this 'into-a-wall-running' tile.

 ## My Own Thoughts; Summary and Analysis

 The performance side is not really that empirical.
 JavaScript, and especially the React "framework", are quite infamous of **terrible performance**, **hoggish memory usage**, and **poor CPU performance**.
-However, that being said, the algorithms do perform as expected **against each other**.
+However, that being said, the algorithms **do perform as expected against each other**.

 In my own opinion, the implementation of the algorithms is generally quite successful.
 The algorithms work reasonably well both in simple and small situations, as well as in large and complex environments.
-They really follow the "text-book examples".
 Logic seems to work as expected (seen in node visiting), no walls are ever traversed through, and the goal is always found (if just possible).
-The algorithms also seem to find the/some shortest path successfully.
+The algorithms also seem to agree on the length of the shortest possible path.

-Every 3 algorithm has the "same shared core" to drive the logic.
-However, as opposed to Dijkstra, the A\* queues new neighbor nodes to the priority queue based on the heuristic assumption, not based on the "known distance".
-And JPS handles the situation similarly to A\*, although the next neighbor nodes might not be immediately adjacent but rather jump points far, far away.

 ## References and Further Reading